rogerwng/rogerwng/README.md

 ## Hi there!! 👋

+I'm an incoming Master's of Computer Science Student @ GTech.

-I recently graduated from UCLA as:
+I recently graduated from UCLA with:
 - B.S.
 Aerospace Engineering
 - Data Science Engineering minor